 As part of the City's SEPA Ordinance, the City Council adopted, and may amend, a map folio entitled "Kirkland Sensitive Areas."
 Some of the maps in this folio depict wetlands, streams, and 100-year floodplains.
-The most recent amendment to this map folio is a 1998 study of wetlands and streams throughout the City's drainage basins.
+The most recent amendment to this map folio is reflects a 1998 study of wetlands and streams throughout the City's drainage basins and other sensitive areas discovered since 1992.
 The map folio, subsequent amendments, and other available resources (such as topographic maps, soils maps, and air photos) are intended only as guides.
-They depict the approximate location and extent of known wetlands and streams.
+They depict the approximate location and extent of known wetlands and streams Sensitive Areas.
 Some sensitive areas depicted in these resources may no longer exist; further, sensitive areas not shown in these resources may occur.
-Property owners and project applicants are strongly advised to retain qualified professionals to conduct site-specific studies for the presence of sensitive areas.
+Property owners and project applicants are strongly advised to retain Qualified Professionals to conduct site-specific studies for the presence of sensitive areas.